Going to production

 - Do not combine

 credentials: truewithorigin: "*"ororigins: ["*"].
 Use an explicit origin allow-list per environment.
-Beignet's doctor warns about credentialed wildcard CORS. - Keep cookies
+Beignet rejects this configuration increateCorsHooks(...), anddoctorwarns about the same pattern before deploy. - Keep cookies

 Clients can send arbitrary x-forwarded-for values; only the entry appended

 by your platform's trusted reverse proxy is reliable.
-See
+Configure an explicit

 Providers